Stop Racing Thoughts and Anxiety: How Winnie the Pooh and Piglet Use the "Swerve" Tool

 Soon we were all laughing, zig-zagging through imaginary anxiety obstacles like we were in an emotional obstacle course.

-Humor naturally interrupts anxiety, lowers stress hormones, and brings you back to the moment.
-Add a dash of play to your practice, and “Swerve” becomes more than a technique—it becomes a joy-filled reset button for your day.
+Humor naturally interrupts anxiety, lowers stress hormones and brings you back to the present.
+Add a dash of play to your practice and “Swerve” becomes more than a technique — it becomes a joy-filled reset button for your day.

 Wrap Up

 As our conversation wound down, I felt a quiet wave of excitement.
-Talking with Pooh and Piglet reminded me why the Swerve tool matters—how it helps me navigate the daily challenges of Bipolar, Alcoholism, Anxiety Disorder, and PTSD.
-And seeing them not just understand it, but embrace it?
-That was something special.
+Talking with Pooh and Piglet reminded me why the Swerve Tool matters — how it helps me navigate the daily battles of Bipolar, Alcoholism, Anxiety Disorders and PTSD.

-Before we parted, I handed Pooh a copy of my book, 84 Tools of a Mental Health Warrior.
+Before we parted, I handed Pooh a copy of my book, 84 Mental Health Warrior Tools.
 He held it gently, eyes wide with gratitude.
 “Thank you, Bruce,” he said.
-“It’s comforting to know I can help Piglet with something so simple... and so powerful.”
+“It’s comforting to know I can help Piglet with something so simple… and so powerful.”

-So whether you’re spiraling like Piglet, second-guessing like Pooh, or just trying to get through a stressful Tuesday, remember this—say Swerve.
+So whether you’re spiraling like Piglet, second-guessing like Pooh, or just trying to survive a stressful Tuesday, remember this: say SWERVE.

-Because when you do, you’re not running from life’s chaos—you’re choosing your path through it.
-One calm, collected step at a time!
+Because when you do, you’re not running from life’s chaos — you’re choosing your path through it.
+One calm, collected, Warrior step at a time!

 Bruce Schutter